hanzhuzi/XREasyRefreshControl/README.md

 # XREasyRefreshControl

 A powerful and lightweight pull-down refresh and pull-up load control.,you can customize your personality refresh according to the requirements.
 These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
-Adding classes and methods to UIScrollView makes it easy to add refreshes to all subclasses of UIScrollView, yes, that's it!
+Like UITableView, UICollectionView, or UIWebView.
+Adding categories and methods to UIScrollView makes it easy to add refreshes to all subclasses of UIScrollView, yes, that's it!

 ```swift